 Check Enabled to enable the thermal page option.
 The displayed path on the thermal page can be different from the one defined in Glider and track dialogue.
 Use the length, line and colouring properties to define the path display.
 Also, page zoom is different and set to a fixed value defined with the Page zoom property.
 Switching to thermal mode can be done in 2 ways: Circling detection or Switching SC/Var.
 If you start circling the thermal mode will become active at the angle of turn (set switch angle), or if you switch from SC to Vario mode.
-Circles are coloured based on THE following methods: Auto span, MC or Average Vario.
+Circles can be coloured based on the following methods: Auto span, MC Hawk Netto, when available or Average Vario.